 At A Glance

-- Best Long Distance: Tippmann A5 Sniper
+- Best for long distance: Tippmann A5 Sniper

 The Tippmann Cronus line is an excellent way for beginners to get into the game with a reliable marker that won’t break the bank.
 It’s also a great choice as a secondary paintball gun with high-end features and plenty of customization options for later.